SSAzSeedTeam/daytrader/kubernetes-manifests/readme.txt

     git clone https://www.github.com/SSAzSeedTeam/daytrader/
 03> In the command prompt cd to "daytrader\kubernetes-manifests" 04> Download kubectl.exe from https://storage.googleapis.com/kubernetes-release/release/v1.19.0/bin/windows/amd64/kubectl.exe
-    Put kubectl.exe in and directory in the %PATH%, or put it in current directory("daytrader\kubernetes-manifests") 05> Run all the commands in the "azure-mysql-deploy.txt" on command prompt, one by one 06> Run all the commands in the "azure-kubernetes-cluster-deploy.txt" on command prompt, one by one
+    Put kubectl.exe in any directory in the %PATH%, or put it in current directory("daytrader\kubernetes-manifests") 05> Run all the commands in the "azure-mysql-deploy.txt" on command prompt, one by one 06> Run all the commands in the "azure-kubernetes-cluster-deploy.txt" on command prompt, one by one